Ariana Grande's VMA Performance Will Feature 50 Female Dancers Because God Is A Woman

 This is officially Ariana Grande's year, and she's not wasting a single second of it.
-The newly-engaged singer, who just released her fourth studio album, Sweetener, last week is slated to perform her single, "God Is a Woman" at the 2018 MTV Video Music Awards on Monday night — and she's pulling out all of the stops to prove her point.
+The newly-engaged singer, who just released her fourth studio album, Sweetener, last week is slated to perform her single, "God Is a Woman" at the 2018 MTV Video Music Awards on Monday night (the show airs in the UK on MTV on Tuesday at 8pm) — and she's pulling out all of the stops to prove her point.

 According to The Hollywood Reporter, Grande's act will feature 50 backup dancers, all of whom are women.
 Grande teased what is sure to be a show-stopping performance with a photo of herself surrounded by just a few of the fortunate women who will get to share a stage with her.